← Back to ResourcesBreed Guides

 • Off-leash hiking with elevation changes

-Calgary back-safe exercise venues: Bow River pathway (flat), Glenmore Reservoir loop (flat), Confederation Park, Edworthy Park (avoid hilly trails), enclosed dog parks.
-Stop exercise immediately if you see limping, refusing to continue, hunched posture, or vocalizing.
+Calgary back-safe exercise venues: Bow River pathway (flat), Glenmore Reservoir loop (flat), Confederation Park, Edworthy Park if you stick to the flat trails, and fenced off-leash parks.
+Stop exercise right away if you see limping, refusing to continue, hunched posture, or vocalizing.

 Do I really need ramps for my Dachshund?

-Yes — pet ramps and stairs are not optional for Dachshunds.
-They're the single most-recommended IVDD prevention tool.
+Yes.
+Pet ramps and stairs are not optional for Dachshunds.
+They are the single most-recommended IVDD prevention tool.

 Use ramps for: